 After each exam and homework assignment is graded, your score will be posted on the Autolab gradebook.
 We will make the utmost effort to be fair and consistent in our grading.
-Any TA is permitted to fix simple arithmetic errors (and, at their discretion, other blindingly obvious grading errors).
+Any CA is permitted to fix simple arithmetic errors (and, at their discretion, other blindingly obvious grading errors).
 For any other grading issues, you must request a regrade as follows:

 - Write or print a hardcopy letter explaining in detail where and why you think there was a mistake in grading. - Hand-deliver the cover letter to Saquib Razak.
 Slide them under his door if he is not in.
-Verbal or email requests will NOT be accepted. - Every written homework and midterm exam is handed back in a Monday lab.
-All regrade requests must be recieved within ten days of the work being handed back in lab or (for all graded work not handed back in lab) within ten days of the grade being posted to Autolab.
+Verbal or email requests will NOT be accepted. - All regrade requests must be recieved within ten days of the work being handed back in lab or (for all graded work not handed back in lab) within ten days of the grade being posted to Autolab.